mignatys/worlds_earthcam/README.md

 - populates total tags, total tags time series, top5 tracks, and observed zones widgets in grafana

 grafana

-- Initially added a variable to show stats for all sourceId of Earthcam group; however, only Bo
+- See statistic for Burbon Street Camera (The only Earthcam with data stream)